ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux 9 (Stretch).md

    * Go to 'https://ssp-idp.example.org/simplesaml/module.php/core/frontpage_federation.php' and forcing download of the Federation metadata by pressing on ```Metarefresh: fetch metadata``` or wait 1 day

-3. Configure LDAP connection:
+4. Connect a directory service (openLDAP) to the IdP:
-   1. Enable LDAP for PHP:
+   1. Enable LDAP PHP module:
       * `apt install php-ldap`

       * `systemctl restart apache2.service`